California Chafee Grant

 - Enroll in an eligible public or private college or university or technical school.

 - Be enrolled at least half time.

 - Enroll in a program at least one academic year long.

-- Attend class regularly and maintain Satisfactory Academic Progress or you may lose your Chafee Grant funds
+- Attend class regularly and maintain Satisfactory Academic Progress (SAP)

 If you receive a Chafee Grant, it may be renewed through your 26th birthday as of July 1st of the award year.
 You do not need to reapply for a Chafee Grant each year; however, you must submit a FAFSA or CADAA.